Stevela-hn/cse15l-lab-reports/Lab2.md

 ### Server Implementation
 Below attached the codes for the revised handler.
 Compared with the original one for numbers, the structure is **eased** to accomodate a simpler and clearer logic, that it handles the following cases of requests
 1. `/add-message?s=<string>`: concatenate a new line the requested string to the current running string, and display the running string.
 2. `/`: Display the running string.
 Note the author deviates from the lab instruction to add this case, because usually a user will not directly have a request, they will instead go to kind of "home page" first, then do something.
-To accomodate this mute habit, the author added this case to prevent error happening.
+To accomodate this mute habit, the author added this case (initially displaying a white board) to prevent error happening.
 3. Other: other requests would trigger a "404 Not Found!" to let the user know they're off the track.

 ```